In 30 seconds

 Two of the nutrients above carry authorised EU nutrient claims.
 These apply to the individual nutrient at its reference intake, not to the formula as a whole: Zinc contributes to the maintenance of normal testosterone levels in the blood.
 Vitamin C contributes to the reduction of tiredness and fatigue.

-For men who want to include Tongkat Ali, shilajit, zinc, and five further evidence-reviewed ingredients in their daily routine, Blue Power removes the research burden and the cost of sourcing multiple separate supplements.
+For men who want to include oat extract (Avena sativa), shilajit, and zinc, plus four further evidence-reviewed ingredients, in their daily routine, Blue Power removes the research burden and the cost of sourcing multiple separate supplements.
 The individual doses are lower than standalone clinical trials — this trade-off (breadth across multiple ingredients vs depth in one) is fully disclosed, because transparency is the point.

 Frequently Asked Questions About Supplements for Men Over 40